Interact with your audience with new Community posts

 See it in action

 Turn the Community tab into your channel hubThe Young Turks use their Community tab to highlight their live streams, promote ticket sales to events, cross-promote between channels, and much more.
-It helps keep their subscribers in the know while also creating a variety of reasons to return to their channel.
+It helps keep their subscribers informed and interested in returning to their channel.
 If your channel has a lot of moving parts, you can use the Community tab to keep everything organized while engaging with your fans.

-Ask your audience for content ideasGeekyRanjit uses the Community tab to ask what questions he should answer in his next Q&A video so that his content is tailored to exactly what his community wants to see.
+Ask your audience for content ideasGeekyRanjit uses the Community tab to ask what questions he should answer in his next Q&A video so that his content is tailored for his community.
 Quiz your own subscribers to refine your content and get them involved with your channel.
 And don’t forget to link back to the Q&A video in your Community tab!